simonjoom/material-gatsby/content/hotel/en/allodis_en.md

 ---
 title: "Allodis"
-category: "hotel_meribel_en"
+category: "hotel_meribel"
 cover: "allodis.jpg"
+star: "5"
-slug: "hotel"
+slug: "/Hotels/Meribel/"
 tags:
     - hotel
     - meribel
-description: The Allodis is a 4 star hotel located in Meribel.
+description: "The Allodis is a 4 star hotel located in Meribel.
 Discover the rooms and suites personalized.
-Discover their warm and cozy styles.
+Discover their warm and cozy styles."
-date: "2018-07-02"
+date: "2018-07-03"
 ---

- ### Description of the Allodis:
+# Description of the Allodis:
 Nestled on the heights and slopes of Meribel, the Hotel Allodis "skis on feet" welcomes you in a cozy and warm atmosphere.

 Forget your daily life and escape for an exceptional stay in this jewel of wood and stones.